Organizational Wellness

 Throughout this article, we’ve stressed that performance management is more than a performance review.
 But that doesn’t mean performance reviews aren’t incredibly valuable!
 When done properly, they are a good contributor to your overall performance management strategy.
 They just shouldn’t be an annual or foreboding process.
 Instead, meet regularly and discuss progress (or lack thereof opening) throughout the entire year, with realistic goals for each period.

-No one is perfect — the expectation isn’t for people to become perfect, either.
+No one is perfect, and the expectation isn’t for people to become perfect.
 People can, however, recognize and nurture their strengths while understanding and working on their weaknesses.
-Some common areas people can work on or excel in include these topics:
+Some common areas people can work on or excel in include: Leadership, communication, boundaries, teamwork, culture, hard skills.

 When people are appreciated for good performance and their commitment to their personal growth, they are more likely to continue that behavior — this is why wellness gifts can be key to your overall strategy.